nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

         *--------*-------------*

 Getting the size
-    We can get the number of connections in the Connectome with
+    We can get the number of connections in the SynapseCollection with

     ::

-        len(connectome)
+        len(synapsecollection)

 Indexing
-    Indexing returns a Connectome with a single connection.
+    Indexing returns a SynapseCollection with a single connection.

     ::

-        print(connectome[1])
+        print(synapsecollection[1])

     prints